MingLIUUU/epidemioCOVID/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+## Description

-The goal of ‘epidemioCOVID’ is to perform alignment between user-input of COVID strands in FASTA form and the reference sequence of COVID virus and identify the mutation site of ‘the user-input with a graphical visualization of the mutation site in the sequence.
+The goal of ‘epidemioCOVID’ is to perform alignment between user-input of COVID strands in FASTA form and the reference sequence of COVID virus and identify the mutation site of ’the user-input with a graphical visualization of the mutation site in the sequence.
 This package can analyze multiple sequence samples and propose the possible relation between samples to construct an epidemiological transmission link if exits.

 This package has one analytic functions and one plotting functions, and has not yet implemented the multiple sequence comparison function.
-This package is developed under ’R version 4.0.2 (2020-06-22)’ and platform ‘Platform: x86_64-w64-mingw32/x64’.
+This package is developed under ‘R version 4.0.2 (2020-06-22)’ and platform ‘Platform: x86_64-w64-mingw32/x64’.
 (64-bit).

 ## Installation